andrewcodes404/rethink2022/wp-content/plugins/wordpress-seo/readme.txt

 * **SEO analysis**: an invaluable tool while writing SEO-friendly content with the right (focus) keyphrases in mind.
 * **Readability analysis**: ensures that humans and search engines can read and understand your content.
-* **Full language support** for: English, German, French, Dutch, Spanish, Italian, Russian, Indonesian, Polish, Portuguese, Arabic, Swedish, Hebrew, Hungarian and Turkish.
+* **Full language support** for: English, German, French, Dutch, Spanish, Italian, Russian, Indonesian, Polish, Portuguese, Arabic, Swedish, Hebrew, Hungarian, Turkish, Czech, Norwegian, Slovak and Greek.
 * **A Google preview**, which shows what your listings will look like in the search results.
 Even on mobile devices!
 * **Innovative Schema blocks** for the WordPress block editor, so that your FAQ and HowTo content can be shown directly in the search results.
+Plus a breadcrumbs block to guide your users.
 * **[Premium] Internal linking blocks** to easily improve the structure of your content.
 Easily add a **table of contents block**, a **related links block**, a **subpages** block, or **siblings block**!
 Plus, we’ll keep adding these easy-to-add blocks to improve your site structure.
 * **[Premium]** Social previews to show you how your content will be shown on Twitter and Facebook.
+Plus: Social Appearance Templates to guarantee a consistent look.
 * **[Premium]** The Insights tool that shows you what your text focuses on.
 This way you can keep your article in line with your keyphrases.
 * **[Premium]** Optimize your content for synonyms and related keyphrases.
 * **[Premium]** Optimize your article for different word forms of your keyphrases, as the singular and plural.
 But also different verb forms, synonyms, and related keyphrases.
 This makes for more natural content!
 * **[Premium]** Automatic internal linking suggestions: write your article and get automatic suggested posts to link to!
 * **[Premium]** An orphaned content filter to detect posts that have no links pointing towards them!
+* **[Premium]** SEO workouts to make working on your site as easy as ABC.
+These SEO workflows will get your site into shape in no time!

 #### KEEP YOUR SITE IN PERFECT SHAPE